Penderrin-Projects/soh-tracker/CodeOfContribution.md

 ### creating a patch - forked

 1. fork the repo
+2. create a branch using the pattern `feature/[short description]`
+    - each feature gets its own branch
-2. if possible, check your changes locally before committing
+3. if possible, check your changes locally before committing
-3. change the changelog file
+4. change the changelog file `src/CHANGELOG.MD`
     - if not existing, add `dev` version
     - add a captions starting with `###`
     - describe your changes in bullet points
-4. commit your changes
+5. commit your changes
     - describe what you did
     - for commitmessage mark linebreaks with a semicolon `;`
-5. create pull request, target `dev`
+6. create pull request, target `dev` or `nightly` on the original reposotory
-    - if you are using a branch mark your feature branch as remove after merge
+    - mark your feature branch as remove after merge
-        - each major feature gets its own branch

 ### creating a patch - branched

 1. always pull first `!`
 2. create a branch using the pattern `feature/[short description]`
-    - all changes will be commited to the new branch
+    - each feature gets its own branch
 3. if possible, check your changes locally before committing
-4. change the changelog file
+4. change the changelog file `src/CHANGELOG.MD`
     - if not existing, add `dev` version
     - add a captions starting with `###`
     - describe your changes in bullet points
 5. commit your changes
     - describe what you did
     - for commitmessage mark linebreaks with a semicolon `;`
-6. create pull request, target `dev`
+6. create pull request, target `dev` or `nightly` on the original reposotory
-    - if you are using a branch mark your feature branch as remove after merge
+    - mark your feature branch as remove after merge
-        - each major feature gets its own branch

 ---